-With an aim to become an “enterprise that is essential to tomorrow’s society”, Teijin continuously promotes transformation by anticipating changes in the external environment, and conducts research and development that will continues to create new value at all times.
+With an aim to be an "company that supports the society of the future", Teijin continuously promotes transformation by anticipating changes in the external environment, and conducts research and development to create new value at all times.

-Under the medium-term management plan for 2017‐2019 named "ALWAYS EVOLVING”, the company is striving to improve core earnings through growth strategies, establish new core businesses through transformation strategies and strengthen group-wide management systems.
+Under the medium-term management plan for 2017‐2019 named "ALWAYS EVOLVING", Teijin is striving to improve core earnings through growth strategies, establish new core businesses through transformation strategies and strengthen group-wide management systems.

 Recognizing that technical innovations are the basis for corporate growth, Teijin has set a group-wide R&D strategy inclusive of basic research, and is strengthening alliances among group companies, aiming to expedite research achievements.

-Increased technological capabilities to realize a solutions-oriented business
+Increased technological capabilities to realize a solution-oriented business

-In our materials business to date, we have taken a customer-oriented approach, maintaining healthy profits through proposal and supply of materials highly suited to customer needs and issues.
-However, under the conventional business model of a materials provider, there are certain limitations in creating new businesses with capacity for growth based on discovering the potential needs of customers and markets.
-For this reason, we plan to not only expand our existing technologies and strengthen our competitiveness but also implement customer-involved product development that combines cutting-edge materials with advanced processing technologies to develop unique components, materials and devices.
+In our material business field, we have taken a customer-oriented approaches, maintaining healthy profits through proposals and supplies of materials highly suited to customer needs and issues.
+However, there are certain limitations in creating new businesses with growth capacities under the conventional business models as a materials provider based on discovering potential needs from customers and markets.
+Therefore, we develop unique components, materials and devices not only by extending our existing technologies and strengthen our competitiveness but also by implementing customer-involved product developments combining our cutting-edge materials with advanced processing technologies.

-Furthermore, Teijin is aiming to provide customers and markets with valuable new solutions.
-To achieve this, we will strive for flexibility in combining materials through utilization of materials from wide-ranging domains both internally and externally.
+Furthermore, Teijin is aiming to provide with valuable new solutions to customers and markets.
+To achieve this, we keep striving our flexibilities in combining materials by utilizing internal and external materials from wide-ranging fields both.

-Teijin will diversify its product and service lineups in the fields of medical equipment, digital healthcare, implantable medical products and functional food materials not only in the fields in the existing pharmaceuticals and home healthcare business.
+Teijin will diversify its product and service lineups in the fields of medical equipment, digital healthcare, implantable medical products and functional food materials without merely relying on the fields in the existing pharmaceutical and home healthcare businesses.
 We also make every effort to establish a healthcare business platform for pre-symptomatic condition, diseases and nursing care, and new business using the group's information platform.

-Furthermore, we have the pleasure of having Dr. Ei-ichi Negishi of Purdue University, USA, who used be in a Teijin and was awarded the Nobel Prize in Chemistry in 2010, as a Teijin Group Distinguished Fellow.
-He provides us with the consultations on the selected research themes.
+Furthermore, we have Dr. Ei-ichi Negishi of Purdue University in the US, formerly worked at Teijin and was awarded the Nobel Prize in Chemistry in 2010, as a Teijin Group Distinguished Fellow.
+Dr. Negishi provides consultations on selected research themes.